brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Raise `-XX:MaxGCPauseMillis=17 -Dlibgraal.MaxGCPauseMillis=17` And remove `-Dlibgraal.GCPauseIntervalMillis=20 -XX:GCPauseIntervalMillis=20` on servers.

 Many of the `Dgraal` arguments are redundant/default, and there for easy testing.
+Again, you must use G1GC when running GraalVM CE or EE.

 Mod Compatibility